FuelLabs/fuels-ts/apps/docs/src/guide/addresses/conversion.md

 <<< @/../../docs-snippets/src/guide/types/conversion.test.ts#conversion-5{ts:line-numbers}

-Or if you'd prefer to use utility functions directly for validation and conversion, you can use `isBech32` and `toB256`:
+Or, if you'd prefer to use utility functions directly for validation and conversion, you can use `isBech32` and `toB256`:

 <<< @/../../docs-snippets/src/guide/types/conversion.test.ts#conversion-6{ts:line-numbers}